C-memory-object-model-study-group/c-mom-sg/notes/cmom-0012-2021-11-16-clarifying-uninitialised-reads-v11.md

 - c.2: at the implementations's per-instance choice: diagnosed compile-time or run-time error or (a)

+Note that an implementation could trivially conform by picking (c.1) in all cases.
+That's weaker than the current standard in some cases - we could conceivably mandate a non-UB lower bound in those cases.
+These options don't include wobbly values (as there was little support in the preference vote), so that might have to be stronger than the current standard.

 We also discussed:

+(1) Making the choice not just implementation-defined but also checkable via a feature-test macro.

+(2) Removing c.1 altogether.
+That would be a strengthening of the standard - but perhaps now has support?

+(3) Automatic initialisation, either:

+- f.1: automatic zero initialisation, or
+- f.2: automatic sentinel-value initialisation

+These could both be subsumed by (a), though (f.1) does give extra usable strength.

+(4) The following (C++ direction?):

-- e: uninitialised values can be read and written (with the target becoming uninitialised), but give UB if operated on in any other way (NB this does not guarantee memcmp of a memcpy will be true)
+- e: uninitialised values can be read and written (with the target becoming uninitialised), but give UB if operated on in any other way
-- f.1: automatic zero initialisation  (NB this could be subsumed by (a), though one might or might not want to let compilers express the additional guarantee beyond that)
-- f.2: automatic sentinel-value initialisation (NB this could be subsumed by (a)

-Does that suffice to describe existing practice?

-I.e., can the existing major compiler teams describe the behaviour their current implementations provide (or aim to provide) in terms of these?

-Straw poll: yes/no?
+This does not guarantee memcmp of a memcpy will be true.

+[we may edit the following live as appropriate]

+Straw poll: For TS 6010, does WG14 support defining several alternative semantics, (a), (c.1), and (c.2) for uninitialised reads, so that compilers can document, in terms of these, which semantics they provide in what circumstances (depending on compiler options, on the storage duration, on whether the type is a character type or not, and on whether the address is ever taken)?

+Straw poll: For TS 6010, does WG14 support introducing feature-test macros that differentiate between the different models for uninitialized reads?"